-The graduate endodontic program is a continuous, 24-month Master's degree and Certificate program commencing the beginning of July of each year.
+The graduate endodontic program is a continuous, two-year Master's degree and Certificate program commencing the beginning of July of each year.
 It has a full-time director, full-time academic faculty, and part-time clinical faculty members.
 It is concerned with developing competent, skilled clinicians with teaching and research abilities.
 To achieve these objectives, the program provides extensive backgrounds in both scientific and clinical knowledge.
 The CWRU Endodontic residents have presented more research at the annual AAE meeting than any other endodontic graduate program nationally or internationally.

 Oral and Maxillofacial Surgery (OMFS)

 The Oral and Maxillofacial Surgery faculty is a five-year program that strives to provide an educational experience balanced between clinical service and academic endeavors that is sufficiently flexible in scope to meet the individual needs of each trainee.
 The academic Department of Oral & Maxillofacial Surgery is subdivided into three entities: the Department of Oral & Maxillofacial Surgery at University Hospitals of Cleveland, Clevelands Veterans Administration Hospital, and the School of Dental Medicine at Case Western Reserve University.
 This three-tier structure ensures that our residents not only gain experience in all of the essential areas of clinical surgery but do so in a varied environment, thereby preparing them for whatever type of practice they choose to enter.
 Together, the entire faculty is committed to the pursuit of excellence in both the clinical and academic arenas.

 The clinical training of orthodontic residents encompasses all aspects of current orthodontic practice including full treatment cases with bands and brackets, early treatment, adult treatment, craniofacial anomalies, orthognathic surgery and TMJ/occlusion.
-The length of the orthodontic program is 30 months.
+The length of the orthodontic program is two-and-a-half years.
 Given this time frame, it is not possible to produce a seasoned and skilled orthodontist.
 Therefore, our program strives to produce a competent beginner.
 Accordingly, the clinical load of patients is chosen to match the teaching goals of the department.
 There is an option to extend the program to 36 months.
 The 36-month option satisfies the European specialty training standards (ERASMUS).